openbitlab/srvcheck/README.md

 install --help
      --active-set <active_set_number> number of the validators in the active set (tendermint chain) [default is the number of active validators]
  -b  --block-time <time> expected block time [default is 60 seconds]
-     --branch <name> name of the branch to use for the installation --git <git_api> git api to query the latest realease version installed --rel <version> release version installed (required for tendermint chain if git_api is specified) -t  --telegram <chat_id> <token> telegram chat options (id and token) where the alerts will be sent [required]
+     --branch <name> name of the branch to use for the installation [default is main] --git <git_api> git api to query the latest realease version installed --rel <version> release version installed (required for tendermint chain if git_api is specified) -t  --telegram <chat_id> <token> telegram chat options (id and token) where the alerts will be sent [required]